-Measuring the interaction of light in the world does not happen only in the laboratory or on the industrial floor.
-When your research takes you into the great outdoors, you need instruments that are rugged and portable.
+The interaction of light in the world is not measured only in the laboratory or on the industrial floor, so when your research takes you into the great outdoors, you need instruments that are rugged and portable.

 Avantes’ modular design and portability were a great advantage to researchers conducting field spectroscopy research out of the Rocky Mountain Biological Laboratory in Gothic, Colorado near Crested Butte, elevation 2,889 meters.